-Budgets depend on our clients’ access to resources and how much labour clients are contributing to the job.
-Sometimes we take on jobs in collaboration with student programmers and themers employed by a project or institution, so they end up getting training as they work with experienced folks at Agile who share their expertise.
-Sometimes we collaborate with other experienced staff at an institution, so we delegate tasks according to the competencies of those in-house folks who are made available for a job.
-These agile configurations change from job to job, institution to institution.
+Sometimes we collaborate with student programmers and assistants employed by a project or institution, so they end up getting training on the job.
+Sometimes we collaborate with other experts at an institution, so we distribute responsibilities.
+These configurations change from job to job, institution to institution.
+No agile network is exactly alike; each one is a custom fit.

 Founder and director.
 Coordinates networks, manages partnerships, prepares quotes, negotiates contracts, consults with clients.